-Module number Module Title Module Scope 3P1 3P1 Materials into From microstructure to mechanical pr Products manufacturing process optimisation for all classes of solids 3P2 Production Machines The specification, operation and management of and Systems production machines and systems 3P3 Design Integrating engineering and industrial design in the creation of new products.
-3P4 Operations The management of material and information flow in the Management supply chain 3P5 Industrial Engineering The design of production flows and operations in manufacturing 3P6 Organisational An introduction to the theory of organisational behaviour Behaviour 3P7 Managing Business An introduction to the processes involved in starting and and People running a business.
-3P8 Financial and An introduction to the principles and practice of financial Management and management accounting.
-Accounting 3P9 Industrial Economics, An introduction to the principles and practice of industrial Strategy and economics, strategy and corporate governance.
-Governance 3P10 Contemporary Issues (a) Integrative industrial visits to study modern in Manufacturing manufacturing practice. (b) Lectures to introduce current topics.
+Module number Module Title Module Scope 3P1 Materials into Products From microstructure to mechanical property: 3P2 Production Machines and Systems manufacturing process optimisation for all classes of solids The specification, operation and management of production machines and systems 3P3 Design Integrating engineering and industrial design in the creation of new products.
+3P4 Operations Management The management of material and information flow in the supply chain 3P5 Industrial Engineering The design of production flows and operations in manufacturing 3P6 Organisational Behaviour An introduction to the theory of organisational behaviour 3P7 Managing Business and People An introduction to the processes involved in starting and running a business.
+3P8 Financial and Management Accounting An introduction to the principles and practice of financial and management accounting.
+3P9 Industrial Economics, Strategy and Governance An introduction to the principles and practice of industrial economics, strategy and corporate governance.
+3P10 Contemporary Issues in Manufacturing (a) Integrative industrial visits to study modernmanufacturing practice.(b) Lectures to introduce current topics.